 output.
 For this output stream, there’s another, lesser known family of

 functions: print, prin1, princ and friends.
-All of these functions
+These functions output

-output “printed representations” of Lisp objects, with varying levels formatting
+“printed representations” of Lisp objects, with varying levels formatting and

 For simple printing,